twbs/bootstrap/site/content/docs/5.0/components/dropdowns.md

 ### Options

 Options can be passed via data attributes or JavaScript.
 For data attributes, append the option name to `data-bs-`, as in `data-bs-offset=""`.
-Make sure to change the case type of the option name from camelCase to kebab-case when passing via data attributes.
-For example: instead of using `data-bs-autoClose="false"`, use `data-bs-auto-close="false"`.
+Make sure to change the case type of the option name from camelCase to kebab-case when passing the options via data attributes.
+For example, instead of using `data-bs-autoClose="false"`, use `data-bs-auto-close="false"`.

 <table class="table">
   <thead>